Skip to main content

 A material but under-reported fact: VGW operates a shared back-end across LuckyLand Slots, Chumba Casino and Global Poker.
 Same payments stack, same KYC pipeline, same support desk.
 Each brand still has its own account, balance and KYC submission, but a listed VGW account at any one brand has effectively cleared the same risk-and-compliance gates the others would impose.
 Opening a second VGW account is incremental rather than full re-onboarding.

 Practical upside: payment reliability.
-The VGW redemption pipeline is one of the most documented in review notes in the sweepstakes space, with years of documented payout volume across multiple brands.
+The VGW redemption pipeline is one of the most scrutinized in the sweepstakes space, with years of documented payout volume across multiple brands.
 Support is professional and works on standard business hours, which is materially better than email-only sweepstakes operators that go quiet on tickets for weeks.

 Practical downside: the state-exclusion list moves identically across all three brands.
 When VGW pulled SC from New York in June 2025, it pulled from LuckyLand Slots, Chumba and Global Poker on the same day.
 Exclusions are operator-level, not brand-level, so portfolio diversification across VGW brands gives you exactly zero state-coverage protection.